hackergrrl/common-readme/README.md

    development cycle.
 Having a consistent format lets the brain focus on content instead of structure.

-## Writing a Great README
+## Tips for README Writing

-You can find further guidelines and advice on writing READMEs in [readme_tips.md](readme_tips.md).
+You can find further wisdom and advice on writing READMEs in [readme_tips.md](readme_tips.md).

 ## Install